Using GPC with Google's Android CLI

 That entire surface is what GPC handles.
 217 typed endpoints across the Android Publisher API, the Play Developer Reporting API, and the Play Custom App Publishing API.

-A full agent-driven flow from scaffold to shipped release looks like this:
+A full agent-driven flow from scaffold to shipped release:

 android create --template compose-tutorial --name MyApp